Crypto Leverage Trading Explained

 $75,000$37,500$15,000$5000$3000$1000$600

 When you look at this table it’s obvious what kind of effect leverage has on the calculation of your margin capital.
-When opening a position size of $75,000 with a leverage ratio of 1:125 you only need $600, but to open the same position of $75,000 with a leverage ratio of 1:5 you need to add $15,000 from your own account balance.
+When opening a position size of $75,000 with a ratio of 1:125 you only need $600, but to open the same position of $75,000 with a ratio of 1:5 you need to add $15,000 from your own account balance.

-In this next table, you will see how we calculate the different position sizes depending on the account size (margin balance) from $200 to $12,500 with different leverage ratios from 1:2 up to 1:125.
+In this next table, you will see how we calculate the different position sizes depending on the account size (margin balance) from $200 to $12,500 with different ratios from 1:2 up to 1:125.
 This is an example where we assume that you are going to maximize the account size and use all your margin balance in each position.
 To make your own calculation, follow this example:

 Account size x Leverage ratio = Maximum position size